ILikeThisThing/ILikeThisThing/README.md

 ## Suggestions for Future Features

+- Front end needs a lot of love.
+(Back end, however, is already ready for a lot more functionality.)
+- have recommended works only appear once, listing the tags that matched.
+	- current behavior: works are listed once for every matching tag, resulting in multiple listings of the same work.
+- improve sorting of recommendations:
-- Improvement for recommendations: sort results in order of the number of tags they have in common with the user's submission.
-Not much more work is required for this, and it would drastically improve accuracy.
+	- quick change (v1): sort results in order of the number of tags they have in common with the user's submission. minimal work required from what already exists, but huge improvements in accuracy.
-- We would have liked to be able to search just by tag aswell -- (This would be a relatively simple database call)
-- A more complex algorithim to display results to the user -- you could sort by how many times a given work is returned from the database (as in how many tags it matched) -- currently the number of times a given work (say Harry Potter) has been given a certain tag (say Genre-Fantasy) is kept track of and stored in the database.
+	- deeper change (v2): A more complex algorithim to display results to the user -- you could sort by how many times a given work is returned from the database (as in how many tags it matched) -- currently the number of times a given work (say Harry Potter) has been given a certain tag (say Genre-Fantasy) is kept track of and stored in the database.
+- allow searching by tag (action, quirky characters, etc.), not just by work and tags provided.
+- allow searching by work without providing any information about that work - just using information already stored for it in the db.
 - Add more media types -- we would have liked to include boardgames and, more abstractly, music (how interesting would it be to be recommended certain albums because you liked a particular book!)
+- Add user accounts/auth.
+Favoriting, automated recommendations based on previous search history, etc.